 Health Benefits Of Guava

-Guavas are high in vitamin C, with nearly four times the amount of vitamin C found in oranges.
-Vitamin C boosts your immune system and protects you from common diseases by eliminating bacteria and viruses.
+Guavas are high in vitamin C, nearly four times the amount found in oranges.
+Vitamin C boosts your immune system and prevents common diseases by eliminating bacteria and viruses.

 Guava also improves iron absorption, which helps to maintain your body's immunity and make you stronger.

-Drinking guava leaf tea after a meal was found to reduce blood sugar levels in 19 participants in one research.
+Drinking guava leaf tea after a meal reduced blood sugar levels in 19 participants in one research.
 The effects were said to last up to two hours.

-Another study indicated that drinking guava leaf tea decreased blood sugar levels after a meal by more than 10% in 20 patients with type 2 diabetes.
+Another study indicated that drinking guava leaf tea decreased blood sugar levels after meals by more than 10% in 20 patients with type 2 diabetes.

-Guava is frequently suggested for pregnant women because it is high in folic acid and Vitamin B-9, which aids in the development of the baby's nervous system and protects the infant from neurological diseases.
+Guava is frequently suggested for pregnant women because it is high in folic acid and Vitamin B-9, which aids in developing the baby's nervous system and protects the infant from neurological diseases.

 This effect could be related to the antioxidant capabilities of the leaf extract.
-Antioxidants can assist to reduce blood pressure by expanding blood vessels.
+Antioxidants can assist in reducing blood pressure by expanding blood vessels.

 However, further research is needed to discover whether guava leaf extract can help those with high blood pressure.

-If you're one of the many people who want to avoid fine lines and wrinkles on their faces, guava is the fruit to eat.
+If you're one of the many people who want to avoid fine lines and wrinkles on your face, guava is the fruit to eat.

-Guava is high in antioxidants including carotene and lycopene, as well as vitamins A and C, which protect the skin from a variety of skin problems.
+Guava is high in antioxidants, including carotene, lycopene, and vitamins A and C, protecting the skin from various skin problems.

 Guava, like carrots, is well-known for improving visual health.
-Because vitamin A is present, it not only prevents but also aids in the improvement of eyesight.
+Because vitamin A is present, it prevents and aids in improving eyesight.
 It also protects against the development of cataracts and macular degeneration.

 Guavas' greater potassium and soluble fiber content are thought to contribute to better heart health.